 I was in it for the money and the extra flavor.
 I wanted to use the bones to make a cheap yummy soup!
 My mom raised me as she was raised: to be a frugal cook.
 No wasting!
-I didn’t realize cooking the bones made a healthier homemade soup.
+Did you know cooking the bones makes a healthier homemade soup?
 Just keep cookin those bones.

 FRUGAL LIVING TIP: (Since we are talking about saving money, Try This!)

 Buy two fully cooked Rotisserie Chickens (about 3 pounds each) Take them home, pull the meat and freeze it in one pound freezer bags for meals and de bone the chickens.

 For less than the price of a 2 lb package of Pulled R. chicken.(Currently over $11.00)

 - 3 to 4 POUNDS of pulled seasoned fully cooked (freezable) rotisserie chicken meat

 - a batch of bones for instant Pot bone broth to yield 3 to 4 quarts of freezable bone broth.(depending on the amount of water you use.)

 - and a nice bunch of skin and fat for a